zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all providers products options by accessing the route described below.
+The admin can visualize all providers products options by accessing the route below.

 route: *`GET "/api/v1/admin/catalog-components/id-admin-catalog-provider-product-attribute/catalog-component-options"`*

 # Manager Profile Account

-When logged in, the user admin access his own profile, it allows him to show and update information about his account.
+When logged in, the user admin access his own profile.
+This access allows him to show and update information about his account.

 ## Show